The Lair of the White Worm (film): Plot

-Angus Flint is a Scottish archaeology student excavating the site of a convent at Mercy Farm, a Derbyshire bed and breakfast run by the Trent sisters, Mary and Eve.
+Angus Flint is an archaeology student excavating the site of a convent at Mercy Farm, a Derbyshire bed and breakfast run by the Trent sisters, Mary and Eve.
 He unearths an unusual skull which appears to be that of a large snake.
 Angus believes it is connected to the local legend of the d'Ampton "worm", a mythical snake-like creature from ages past said to have been slain in Stonerigg Cavern by John d'Ampton, the ancestor of current Lord of the Manor, James d'Ampton.

 When a pocket watch is discovered in Stonerigg Cavern, James comes to believe that the d'Ampton worm may be more than a legend.
-The watch belonged to the Trent sisters' father Joe, who disappeared a year earlier near Temple House, the stately home of the seductive and enigmatic Lady Sylvia Marsh.
-Lady Sylvia is an immortal priestess to the ancient snake god, Dionin.
-She sneaks into Mercy Farm and steals the snake's skull, before baring fangs and spitting venom on a crucifix hanging on the wall.
+The watch belonged to the Trent sisters' father Joe, who disappeared along with his wife Dorothy a year earlier near Temple House, the stately home of the seductive and enigmatic Lady Sylvia Marsh, who is secretly an immortal priestess to the ancient snake god, Dionin.
+Lady Sylvia sneaks into Mercy Farm and steals the snake's skull, before baring fangs and spitting venom on a crucifix hanging on the wall.
 Eve later touches the crucifix, absorbing some of the venom and experiencing a disturbing vision involving a crucified Jesus being encircled by a giant serpent, while a group of nuns are raped by Roman soldiers.

-Lady Sylvia picks up a young male hitchhiker named Kevin and brings him to Temple House, where she seduces him before fatally paralysing him with snake venom.
+Lady Sylvia picks up a young male hitchhiker named Kevin and takes him to Temple House, where she seduces him before fatally paralysing him with snake venom.
 When James visits Temple House shortly afterwards, Lady Sylvia invites him in.
 She tells James she is terrified of snakes and the d'Ampton worm legend.
 That night, James has a surreal nightmare in which he boards a plane with Eve, Mary, and Lady Sylvia acting as stewardesses.

-In the morning, James investigates the mountainous Stonerigg Cavern near Temple House with Angus, Eve and Mary.
+In the morning, James investigates the extensive Stonerigg Cavern near Temple House with Angus, Eve and Mary.
 When Eve decides to return to Mercy Farm before the others, she is abducted in the woods by Lady Sylvia, who intends to offer her as the latest in a long line of human sacrifices to her snake-god.
-James correctly theorises that a giant snake roams the caves which connect Temple House with Stonerigg Cavern.
+James theorises that a giant snake roams the caves which connect Temple House with Stonerigg Cavern.
 Using large speakers, James projects Turkish music from his residence in an attempt to charm the serpent, invoking Lady Sylvia to visit him.
 Meanwhile, Angus and Mary break into Temple House, where they find Eve and Mary's mother, Dorothy, in a trancelike state.
 Dorothy suddenly bares fangs and bites Mary's neck before fleeing, triggering a hallucinatory vision in her, but Angus manages to extract the venom.
 Dorothy then enters James's manor and bites the neck of his butler, Peters, before James cuts her in half with a sword.